edionay/tase/README.md

 # Tase

-Tase is an amazing Table Search.
+Tase is an amazing Table Search <br />
 Available for Android and Web

 ## Tase Features